vrockai/pipeline-test/docs/content.md

 ---

 ## Cataloging the phylogenetic diversity of human bladder bacterial isolates.
- 24.03.2024, _J Du, M Khemmani, T Halverson, A Ene, R Limeira, L Tinawi, BR Hochstedler-Kramer, MF Noronha, C Putonti, AJ Wolfe_
+ 25.03.2024, _J Du, M Khemmani, T Halverson, A Ene, R Limeira, L Tinawi, BR Hochstedler-Kramer, MF Noronha, C Putonti, AJ Wolfe_

-Although the human bladder is reported to harbor unique microbiota, our understanding of how these microbial communities interact with their human hosts is limited, mostly owing to the lack of isolates to test mechanistic hypotheses.
+_Adult, Humans, Female, Urinary Bladder, Phylogeny, RNA, Ribosomal, 16S, Bacteria, Escherichia coli, Cataloging_ Although the human bladder is reported to harbor unique microbiota, our understanding of how these microbial communities interact with their human hosts is limited, mostly owing to the lack of isolates to test mechanistic hypotheses.
 Niche-specific bacterial collections and associated reference genome databases have been instrumental in expanding knowledge of the microbiota of other anatomical sites, such as the gut and oral cavity.

 [Source](https://doi.org/10.1186/s13059-024-03216-8)